6BC Botanical Garden

 • No alcohol or smoking of any kind is permitted.
 These are NY City Parks Dept. rules.

-• No open fires are permitted (barbecue grills must be approved in advance).
+• No open fires are permitted.

 • There are no bathrooms at 6BC.